 - Ecstasy/Hallucinogens – Depression, anxiety, paranoia, insomnia, agitation, cravings, obsessions, poor memory

 - Marijuana – Anxiety, agitation, loss of appetite, obsession, cravings, insomnia

 - Spice/Synthetic Marijuana – Lethargy, nausea, vomiting, anxiety, excessive sweating, cravings, suicidal thoughts/actions, violent behavior

-- Bath Salts/Flakka – Fatigue, anxiety, irritability, aggression, violent outbursts, depression, lack in focus
+- Bath Salts/Flakka – Fatigue, anxiety, irritability, aggression, violent outbursts, depression, lack of focus

 - Suboxone – Insomnia, body aches, restless legs, anxiety, depression, vomiting, diarrhea, cravings, frustration/agitation